Kong/kong-vagrant/README.md

 ### Testing Kong and custom plugins

-To use the test helpers from the Kong repo, you must first setup the development enviornment as mentioned above.
+To use the test helpers from the Kong repo, you must first setup the development environment as mentioned above.

 To run test suites, you should first stop Kong, and clear any environment variables you've set to prevent them from interfering with the tests.